 Bitstamp, founded in 2011, is one of the world’s oldest bitcoin exchanges.
 According to CoinMarketCap, Bitstamp is among top-ten most voluminous exchanges in US dollar terms.
 Currently it reports about $40M in trades over the past 24 hours.

-Another leading currency – Bitcoin was added to Bitstamp in July, when it partnered with Swissquote, a leading European banking group, and enabled Swissquote’s customers to trade both BTC/EUR and BTC/USD.
+Bitstamp also recently announced a partnership with Swissquote, a leading European banking group, which enabled Swissquote’s customers to trade both BTC/EUR and BTC/USD.
 This indeed is indicative of a growing trend toward making blockchain-based technologies a mainstream component of the financial sector.

 To other achievements of the exchange we can ascribe its partnership with Moro & Kunst Lt., a major bullion trader with a strong position in global precious metals markets of Germany, Switzerland, Austria, Croatia and Slovenia, to add a bitcoin-for-gold option in the future.

 The idea of bitcoin-gold trade can help make the digital currency even more mainstream, deawing an additional attention from those, who are used to sticking to gold as the most reliable source of capital preservation.
 In such a way, Bitstamp can provide the growth of competing markets and make “gold bugs” start utilizing blockchain technologies and adopting bitcoin more widely.